ULHPC/ulhpc-docs/docs/jobs/dependencies.md

 ### Using `afterok` dependencies to transfer data

-When using the [scratch](/filesystems/#scratch-directory) you typically need to transfer data from a [project directory](/filesystems/#project-directories) or the [long term storage](/filesystems/#cold-project-data-and-archives) to the scratch before the jobs starts, and then transfer the results back and clear your scratch after the job finishes.
-With job dependencies you can schedule
+When using the [scratch](/filesystems/#scratch-directory) data typically needs to be transferred from a [project directory](/filesystems/#project-directories) or the [long term storage](/filesystems/#cold-project-data-and-archives) to the scratch before the jobs starts, and then the results must be transferred back and the scratch cleared after the job finishes.
+With job dependencies someone can schedule

 - a job to perform the data transfer to scratch,
-- a job that runs your program with data in scratch that starts _after_ the data transfer completes successfully,
+- a job that runs their program with data in scratch that starts _after_ the data transfer completes successfully,
-- a job to transfer the results back and clean the scratch that starts _after_ your program execution finished successfully.
+- a job to transfer the results back and clean the scratch that starts _after_ their program execution has finished successfully.

 ### Using `singleton` dependency to run a lightweight database